-We have an unprecedented situation which requires information to be provided swiftly.
+We have an unprecedented situation which requires information to be provided swiftly to the waste management industry.
 The below is based on advice and information available at the time of preparation and may be updated.
-Please check the issue number and date against the copy held on the WISH website (https://wishforum.org.uk/) to ensure you have the most up to date version.
+Please check the issue number and date on the bottom of pages against the copy held on the WISH website (https://wishforum.org.uk/) to ensure that you have the most up to date version.